ztgluis/food-truck-challenge/README.md

 After these steps, code will be pushed to Github and initiate a secondary CI/CD process:

 1. A Docker Hub hook that will build the docker image: `ztgluis/food-truck-challenge:latest`
+2. On Pull Request opening, Github Actions will run the same rules as above (linting, testing, production build) as pre-merge checks.